Compact generators in categories of matrix factorizations

 As proved in \cite[Section 6]{toen.morita} the category $\Ho(\dgku)$ admits internal homomorphism categories satisfying the usual adjunction

 We will use Morita theory \cite[Section 7]{toen.morita} to determine the dg category of functors between two matrix factorization categories.
 As an application, we calculate the Hochschild chain and cochain complexes of these categories.
-In this section, we assume all singularities to be isolated.